-Once you are diagnosed with breast cancer, your chances for getting the best possible care are highest if all your health care professionals are involved at the beginning, when you're diagnosed.
-It's very important that all of the people who will be involved in your diagnosis and treatment work together.
+Your chances for getting the best possible care are highest if all your health care professionals get involved at the beginning, when you're diagnosed, so everyone can get on the same page and work together as a team.

 Some specialists can subspecialize by completing more training in a particular area.
 They can sometimes become board-certified in the subspecialty, too.

 Surgical oncologist.
 A doctor who specializes in the surgical treatment of cancer.
-Surgical oncologists perform biopsies and other operations such as removing a lump or a breast.
-These doctors have completed their general surgery training and have received additional training in surgical oncology.
+Surgical oncologists do biopsies and other procedures such as removing a lump or a breast.
+These doctors have completed general surgery training and have received additional training in surgical oncology.

 Breast surgeon.
-A doctor who specializes in the surgical removal of breast tumors and lymph nodes while saving as much of the breast as possible.
-These doctors may also do biopsies to diagnose or treat the cancer.
+Also a surgical oncologist, this is a doctor who specializes in all types of breast surgery, including the surgical removal of breast tumors and lymph nodes while saving as much of the breast as possible.
+These doctors may also do biopsies to diagnose or treat cancer.

 Plastic surgeon.
-A surgeon who specializes in breast reconstruction.
+A surgeon who specializes in cosmetic procedures as well as reconstructive surgery such as breast reconstruction.

 Radiologist.
-A doctor who is trained in reading X-rays, CT scans, MRIs, ultrasounds, and other forms of imaging that look into the body.
+A doctor trained in reading X-rays, CT scans, MRIs, ultrasounds, and other forms of imaging that look into the body.

 Pathologist.
 A doctor who checks tissue samples under a microscope.
-Pathologists decide whether cancer is present, its size, whether the surgery removed all the cancer, and how many lymph nodes have cancer, if any.
-The pathologist's report also tells the stage of a cancer.
+They decide whether cancer is present, its size, whether the surgery removed all the cancer, and how many lymph nodes have cancer, if any.

 Radiation oncologist.
 A doctor trained in treating cancer with radiation.